Allan Stewart (comedian)

 Allan Stewart is a Scottish entertainer, known for his appearances in pantomime, who has performed at the Royal Variety Performance.
-His son, David Stewart is a songwriter known for his work with the band, BTS while his daughter Kate is a singer.

 Career

 Stewart's career began in the 1960s when he performed as a cabaret pop singer and musician.

-He got his break when he appeared in Hello, Good evening, and welcome, an all-round entertainment show in which a trio of multi-talented young entertainers present gags, impressions, sketches and music.
+He got his break when he appeared in Hello, Good evening, and welcome, an all-round entertainment show in which a trio of entertainers present gags, impressions, sketches and music.

 His next big show, his 1979 STV series, The Allan Stewart Tapes, were picked up by ITV network and broadcast during spring 1980.
 This resulted in Thames giving Stewart his own show in 1980, followed by a full series by Scottish Television.

 In 1984 he appeared in Go For It alongside other impressionists, including Les Dennis and Bobby Davro, doing impressions of everyone from Esther Rantzen to Sergeant Bilko.
-He appeared with Davro again in 1985's Copy Cats, typical cheap-and-cheerful ITV Saturday evening entertainment from LWT.
-It featured an array of impressionists of varying quality.
+He appeared with Davro again in 1985's Copy Cats, which featured an array of impressionists.

 Stewart then appeared in Live From Her Majesty's, however the night, 15 April 1984, will always be remembered for Tommy Cooper's fatal onstage heart attack.
 Stewart hosted The Comedy Crowd in 1988, a one-off barrage of skits and impressions for Easter.
 In 1989 he became host of Chain Letters which was partly broadcast during peak time.